Long-Term Rent vs Short-Term Rent: What’s The Difference?

 • Higher Rental Fees

 Landlords can make the most of the rising prices in the rental market through the ability to increase rental fees regularly.
-This means you can collect higher rent payments from tenants, to match the rental market as a whole.
+This means you can collect higher rent payments from tenants to match the rental market as a whole.

 • More Flexibility